Anmol1811/Computational_Photography_Project/README.md

 ## Extra notebooks and experiments
 --------------
+* We train another ML Model based on features extracted using https://github.com/yilangpeng/computational-aesthetics.
+* We trained a DL model using a CLIP backend.
+CLIP&Avg_Hist.ipynb.
+However, this is not fine tuned and does not perform as well as the Resnet34 Model.
-For other things we tried(DL Models/Filters), we share the drive link(https://drive.google.com/drive/folders/1tMW7kRVrirU9R4wxlCq58YDRba-UZ3Tr?usp=sharing).
+* For other things we tried(DL Models/Filters), we share the drive link(https://drive.google.com/drive/folders/1tMW7kRVrirU9R4wxlCq58YDRba-UZ3Tr?usp=sharing).
 Please ask for access